-The Dialogues on Historical Justice and Memory Research Network provides a platform for researchers and activists working on issues of historical dialogue, historical and transitional justice, and public and social memory.
+The Historical Dialogues, Justice, and Memory Network provides a platform for researchers and activists working on issues of historical dialogue, historical and transitional justice, and public and social memory.
 The website provides information and resources to encourage innovative interdisciplinary, transnational and comparative research.
 It is housed at the Institute for the Study of Human Rights at Columbia University, New York City.

 News and Activity Updates: